 Sri Lanka’s official Currency is Sri Lankan Rupee – LKR.
-This article explain everything you should know about LKR; the best way to exchange them, how practically use them when travelling in Sri Lanka and many more.
+This article explains everything you should know about LKR; the best way to exchange them, how practically use them when traveling in Sri Lanka, and many things.

 Contents of the Article

 As a small island nation located in the south of Asia, the currency of Sri Lanka is not familiar with the other people around the globe.
 Similarly, Sri Lankan people also not familiar with the other currencies as most of the countrymen are not exposed to the world.
 This article is to help whoever would like to know about the Sri Lankan currency mainly for those who travel in Sri Lanka and searching the information for educational purposes.

 "RUPEE" - The Name of the Currency of Lots of Countries in Asia

-Even though the name is the same, the value of the currency is totally different to each other.
-Ex – Sri Lanka Rupee to Indunesian Rupiah exchange rate is 1- 77**.
+Even though the name is the same, the value of the currency is totally different from each other.
+Ex – Sri Lanka Rupee to Indunesian Rupiah exchange rate is 1- 72**.

 1. Introduction on Sri Lankan Currency